GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

         }

         // When defining a private response method for a message received over the message bus
-        // We must include the message in the method's signature. private void OnExampleMessageReceived(ExampleMessage message)
+        // we must include the message in the method's signature. private void OnExampleMessageReceived(ExampleMessage message)
         {
             //do stuff with the ExampleMessage.